 Having done that, I put my work aside and take a break for a day or two and focus on something else or perhaps work on a different project.

 As I tick off each item on the list, I take a break.
 Revising is hard work, and depending on the length of your project, it can be an incredibly long process too.
 If I didn’t take a break between each task, I think I would get bored very quickly in having to re-read the work over and over again.

-As always, thank you very much for reading I appreciate your valuable time, and I hope that it made sense.
+As always, thank you very much for reading I appreciate your valuable time.

 Until next time,